Pranav-Patani/Shelf-Share/README.md

 <br/>
 <hr/>
 <br/>
-A web application that lets you search for books, create collections of books and share them. 📚
+A <a href="https://shelfshare.vercel.app">web application</a> that lets you search for books, create collections of books and share them. 📚

 ## 🎦 DEMO